Understanding Temporal Lobe Seizure -- Symptoms What Are the Symptoms of Temporal Lobe Seizure?

 A seizure originating in the temporal lobe of the brain may be preceded by an aura or warning symptom, such as:

 Abnormal sensations (which may include a rising or "funny" feeling under your breast bone or in the area of your stomach) Hallucinations (including sights, smells, tastes) Vivid deja vu (a sense of familiarity) or recalled memories or emotions A sudden, intense emotion not related to anything happening at the time

 During the seizure, a person may experience motor disturbances, sensory symptoms, or autonomic symptoms.

 Recommended Related to Brain & Nervous System

-Read the General Information About Adult Brain Tumors article > >
+Read the Niemann Pick Disease article > >

-Depending on whether the victim remains conscious, he or she may not remember having a seizure at all.
+Depending on whether the person remains conscious, he or she may not remember having had a seizure at all.
 A period of confusion frequently follows seizures and can last several minutes.